kosvi/login-service/README.md

 |NODE_ENV     |informs the server about the enviroment it's currently running | no | production |
 |DATABASE_URL | tell where to find database | **yes** | postgres://user:password@localhost:port/db |
 |PORT         | set the port the server listens on | no | 3000 |

+## Security

+Basics:
+- Passwords are hashed using bcrypt.
+- Passwords are NEVER queried from database! (will not accidentally leak from api)
+- All requests are logged, all database interactions are logged.

+**Brute force** \
+This is an issue that needs to be solved.
+Possible solution is adding delay when suspecting abuse and finally stop responding for a period of time.